jensheerin/CustomAzMonWorkbook/README.md

 # Custom VM Size Usage Workbook

+The CustomAzMonWorkbook is a custom Azure Monitor workbook that allows you to visualize and analyze the performance and utilization of your Azure virtual machines (VMs) in a single dashboard.
+Unlike the default Azure Monitor workbooks, which only show aggregated metrics for all VMs in a resource group or subscription, the CustomAzMonWorkbook displays the provisioned vCPUs and memory based on the Azure VM SKU and the CPU usage and available memory for each individual VM.
+This gives you a more granular and accurate view of how your VMs are consuming resources and how much headroom you have for scaling up or down.

 This document provides an overview of the `Custom-VM-Size-Usage.json` file, which is designed to offer insights into the usage and performance of Azure VMs.
 The Workbook is structured to assist understanding at a glance based on the VM sku the provisioned vCPUs, Memory size then CPU and Memory usage

+It can help give you insights into the following questions:
+- How many vCPUs and memory are allocated to each VM according to its SKU?
+- How much CPU and memory are actually used by each VM over time?
+- Which VMs are underutilized or overutilized in terms of CPU and memory?

 ## Overview